Julflips/map-printer-addon/Documentation/CarpetGuide.md

 The module will prompt you to interact with all necessary blocks.
 Chests only have to be selected once even though the rendered box might only highlight half of the chest.
 Once you are finished interact with the top left (-X, -Z) corner of the map area to start the next step.
 Every inventory slot containing nothing or carpets will be marked as a slot for future carpets.

 ### Build Map
 The bot will build the map line by line.
 It calculates the maximum area he can cover with carpets using the free slots he has available and restocks accordingly.
-When one color is empty he dumps the remaining carpets into the DumpChest and the cycle repeats.
+When one color is empty he dumps the remaining carpets into the DumpStation and the cycle repeats.

 ### Create Map Item
 When the map is finished the bot grabs an empty map and glass pane from the MapMaterialChest and walks a small circle in the center to fill it.
 Depending on your render distance this step might be unnecessary.
 After storing the map the bot will trigger the reset and start with the next nbt file.